MarioLFB/P2CodeInstitute/README.md

 - Start Quiz Button
 Button that takes you directly to the Main Page of the Quiz.
-- User stories covered: 3
+- User stories covered: 3, 6 and 11
 <details><summary>Quiz Button</summary>
 <img src="docs\features\btn_startquiz.png">
 </details>